-LTPP Database Tip!
-The GPS_SPS field in the EXPERIMENT_SECTION table identifies whether a section is a GPS or SPS section.
-The SHRP_ID field for SPS sections is "smart".
-The first character in SHRP_ID for SPS sections is always a 0 or a letter.
-Over time, some SPS test sections are reassigned to GPS because of a rehabilitation activity; however, they retain the original SHRP_ID.
-However, all sections with a SHRP_ID beginning with a 0 are not SPS.
+LTPP Database Tip!The GPS_SPS field in the EXPERIMENT_SECTION table idea whether a section is a GPS or SPS section.
+The SHRP_ID field is sections is "smart".
+The first character in SHRP_ID for SPS section always a 0 or a letter.
+Over time, some SPS test sections are read GPS because of a rehabilitation activity; however, they retain the SHRP_ID.
+However, all sections with a SHRP_ID beginning with not SPS.
 A GPS test section in Texas has a SHRP_ID of 0001.
-Always check the GPS_SPS field in EXPERIMENT_SECTION before assuming that a section is an SPS section because of its SHRP_ID.
+A check the GPS_SPS field in EXPERIMENT_SECTION before that a section is an SPS section because of its SHRP_ID. l for SPS ctions is assigned to he original vith a 0 are Always -- --